vuejs/docs/src/guide/components/slots.md

 You can use the [$slots](/api/component-instance.html#slots) property in combination with a [v-if](/guide/essentials/conditional.html#v-if) to achieve this.

 In the example below we define a Card component with two conditional slots: `header` and `footer`.
-When the header / footer is present we want wrap them to provide additional styling:
+When the header / footer is present we want to wrap them to provide additional styling:

 ```vue-html
 <template>